RobertBarachini/tic-tac-toe/README.md

 # About the project

 This is a meme project that I created one afternoon after being fed up with DevOps at work.

-You can play the game by downloading the `./src/site` folder and opening `index.html` in your browser.
+You can play the game online by visiting https://robertbarachini.github.io/projects/tic-tac-toe/

+If you want to play it offline you can do so by downloading the `./src/site` folder and opening `index.html` in your browser.

 # Some stats